Red-footed tortoise: Conservation and relations with humans

-The red-foot tortoise is considered vulnerable and is listed in CITES Appendix II, restricting international trade- although this does not offer protection within a country and smuggling still occurs in large numbers.
+The red-foot tortoise is considered a vulnerable species and is listed in CITES Appendix II, restricting international trade- although this does not offer protection within a country and smuggling still occurs in large numbers.
 Conservation parks and refuges, captive-breeding farms in natural conditions, and increased captive breeding in other countries has helped, but they are still exported in large numbers (35,565 from 2000 to 2005), mostly as pets and food.
 The recorded exports do not include smuggling or other losses, which some estimate to be well over twice that number.
-They are considered especially at risk in Argentina and Colombia, and are considered more at risk than yellow-footed and Chaco tortoises.
+They are considered especially at risk in Argentina and Colombia, and are considered more at risk than both the yellow-footed tortoise, and Chaco tortoise.

 They are widely used as food throughout their ranges, especially where other meats are limited.
 Their ability to go a long time without eating makes it easy to catch and keeps them fresh for extended periods.
-The Catholic Church allows tortoises to be eaten on fasting days when most meats are forbidden such as Lent.
+The Roman Catholic Church allows tortoises to be eaten on fasting days when most meats are forbidden, such as Lent.
 Tortoise pie (pastel de morrocoy, served in a tortoise shell) is a favorite food for those times, and large numbers of tortoises are exported just for that purpose.
 Even people living in countries with an abundance of available livestock enjoy wild game, such as tortoises, when possible.
 Hunting for food is so extensive that Colombia and some other countries import tortoises from neighbors.

 Habitat destruction is another significant threat to the red-footed tortoise, and so many other species.
 They are also widely collected as local pets and their shells are sold as souvenirs.